 $30,134,958

-"The Rum Diary," directed by Bruce Robinson, stars Johnny Depp and Amber Heard in a vivid adaptation of Hunter S. Thompson's acclaimed novel.
-This comedy-drama brings together the real-life ex-lovers as they take on pivotal roles within a story brimming with intrigue and tension.
+"The Rum Diary," directed by Bruce Robinson, features Johnny Depp and Amber Heard in a lush and colorful adaptation of Hunter S. Thompson's iconic novel.
+This vibrant comedy-drama brings Depp and Heard to life in roles charged with allure and complexity as their characters navigate a tale rich in intrigue and conflict.

-The plot centers on Paul Kemp, an American journalist who accepts a position at a struggling newspaper in Puerto Rico.
-His new life soon takes a complicated turn as he becomes enthralled with the fiancée of a corrupt businessman, drawing him into a web of danger.
+The film follows Paul Kemp, an American journalist seeking a fresh start at a failing newspaper in Puerto Rico.
+Kemp's routine quickly unravels when he becomes captivated by the glamorous fiancée of a corrupt businessman, plunging him into a dangerous and seductive world.

-The film also features notable performances from Aaron Eckhart, Michael Rispoli, Richard Jenkins, and Giovanni Ribisi.
-Despite its star-studded cast, "The Rum Diary" struggled at the box office following its theatrical debut.
+Supported by strong performances from Aaron Eckhart, Michael Rispoli, Richard Jenkins, and Giovanni Ribisi, "The Rum Diary" offers a compelling story despite facing challenges at the box office upon its release.

 ComedyDramaMusic